 When you are unable to work because of injury, ill health or if you suffered a disability you may be able to claim or access your superannuation early.
 Most superannuation funds provide insurance cover for:

 - Income Protection or Total and Temporary Disablement (TTD)

 You may be able to access your superannuation account balance prior to the usual retirement age if you are permanently incapacitated from working.
 If your claim has been rejected by a superannuation fund or your insurer, you may be able to contest, challenge or dispute this decision.

 Find out if you can claim Superannuation for these benefits.

-What is superannuation?
+What is Superannuation?

-Currently, for the 2013-2014 financial year, employers must pay contributions of 9.25% of salary into their employees super funds who earn at least $450 per month.
-Most of us have at least one (some of us more than one) superannuation and associated insurance policies, whether it is disability insurance such as total and permanent disability (TPD), death benefits (or life insurance) or income protection.
-Superannuation contributions must be paid by the employer at least every three months.
+From 1 July 2014, employers must pay contributions of 9.50% of salary into their employees super funds who earn at least $450 per month.
+Most of us have at least one (some of us more than one) superannuation and associated insurance policies.
+Below are the types of claims you may be entitled to if you are unable to work because of an injury or illness.

 Most super funds also include disability and death benefits.
 These are usually insurance benefits which ‘top up’ your superannuation to support you or your dependants.